-At least two international organizations and other countries are examining wider implementation of open access publishing.
-Following the release in 2003 of the "Berlin Declaration" which called for open access to knowledge and its signing by representatives of selected European universities, research groups, and government sectors,166 the European Union began a study on changes in markets for scientific and technical publishing in Europe.
-Among its topics of inquiry is the subject of "open access to research findings for all and the need to reconcile authors' rights and the economic interests of publishers."167 The study is expected to be released in late 2005.
+Several international organizations and other countries are examining wider implementation of open access publishing.
+Following the release in 2003 of the "Berlin Declaration" which called for open access to knowledge and its signing by representatives of selected European universities, research groups, and government sectors,187 the European Union began a study on changes in markets for scientific and technical publishing in Europe.
+Among its topics of inquiry is the subject of "open access to research findings for all and the need to reconcile authors' rights and the economic interests of publishers."188 The report, Study on the Economic and Technical Evolution of the Scientific Publication Markets in Europe, January 2006,189 endorsed but did not require open access to publicly funded research.